Deck Stain Calculator

 Can I use this calculator with metric measurements?

-Yes — pick Metric in the unit selector at the top and inputs switch to meters and m².
-Coverage rates also convert: semi-transparent on smooth wood ≈ 6.1-9.8 m² per gallon (US gallons are still gallons in metric mode since stain is sold by the gallon globally).
+Yes.
+Pick Metric in the unit selector at the top and inputs switch to meters and m².
+Coverage rates convert too: semi-transparent on smooth wood ≈ 23-37 m² per gallon / liter equivalent (US gallons are still gallons in metric mode since stain is sold by the gallon globally; 1 US gal = 3.785 L).
 Total surface area outputs in m².
-Common conversions: 12 × 16 ft deck = 3.6 × 4.9 m = 17.8 m².
-Your unit choice persists across pages and tabs via localStorage.
+Common conversions: 12 × 16 ft deck = 3.66 m × 4.88 m = 17.8 m².
+Your unit choice sticks across pages and tabs via localStorage.